 Earnings Before Interest Expense, Taxes, Depreciation and Amortization ("EBITDA") and Adjusted EBITDA.
-EBITDA, a financial measure that is not prescribed by GAAP, is defined as earnings, or net income or loss attributable to common shareholders, before interest expense (excluding consumer financing interest expense associated with term loan securitization transactions), income taxes, depreciation and amortization.
+EBITDA, a financial measure that is not prescribed by GAAP, is defined as earnings, or net income or loss attributable to common shareholders, before interest expense, net (excluding consumer financing interest expense associated with term loan securitization transactions), income taxes, depreciation and amortization.
 Adjusted EBITDA reflects additional adjustments for certain items, as itemized in the discussion of Adjusted EBITDA in the following pages and excludes share-based compensation expense to address considerable variability among companies in recording compensation expense because companies use share-based payment awards differently, both in the type and quantity of awards granted.
-For purposes of our EBITDA and Adjusted EBITDA, as do not adjust for consumer financing interest expense associated with term loan securitization transactions because we consider it to be an operating expense of our business.
-We consider Adjusted EBITDA, as do analysts, lenders, investors and others, because this measure excludes certain items that can vary widely across different industries or among companies within the same industry.
+For purposes of our EBITDA and Adjusted EBITDA, aclculations, we do not adjust for consumer financing interest expense associated with term loan securitization transactions because we consider it to be an operating expense of our EBITDA.
+We use to measure our ability to service debt, fund capital expenditures, expand our business, and return cash to shareholders.
+We also use Adjusted EBITDA, as do analysts, lenders, investors and others, because this measure excludes certain items that can vary widely across different industries or among companies within the same industry.
 For example, interest expense can be dependent on a company's capital structure, debt levels and credit ratings.
 Accordingly, the impact of interest expense on earnings can vary significantly among companies.
-The tax positions for income taxes can vary considerably among companies.
-EBITDA and Adjusted EBITDA also exclude depreciation and amortization because or productive assets of different ages and use different methods of both acquiring and depreciation gorductive assets.
-These different methods of both acquiring and depreciation groups assets.
-The set different methods of both acquiring and depreciation groups assets.
-These different methods of portal expense of our on-going core operations before the impact of the exclude items.
-Adjusted EBITDA also facilitates companies within the same ind
+The tax positions of companies can vary considerably among companies.
+EBITDA and Adjusted EBITDA also exclude depreciation and amortization because companies utilize productive assets.
+These different methods of both acquiring and depreciating productive assets.
+These differences can result in considerable variability in the relative costs of productive assets and the depreciation and amortization expense among companies.
+We believe Adjusted EBITDA